ankit-khare-2015/smack-stack/README.md

 docker-machine and launch docker images:

-      docker-machine create -d virtualbox --virtualbox-memory "8000" --virtualbox-cpu-count "4" smack-demo eval "$(docker-machine env workshop)"
+      docker-machine create -d virtualbox --virtualbox-memory "8000" --virtualbox-cpu-count "4" smack-demo eval "$(docker-machine env smack-demo)"

-      docker-machine start workshop : to start default machine
+      docker-machine start smack-demo : to start default machine

-	  docker-machine env workshop
+	  docker-machine env smack-demo

-      docker-compose up -d :This command will bring up the images also it might take a little while since it downloads all the images
+      docker-compose up -d : Execute this command in root directory containing docker-compose.yml file

       docker ps            : This Command will will display the currently running container

-      winpty docker  exec -ti dataenggsmack_hadoop_1 bash : For windows user they can using this command for connecting to container all linux user can run this minus winpty
+      winpty docker  exec -ti smackstack_hadoop_1 bash : For windows user they can using this command for connecting to container all linux user can run this minus winpty

-      winpty docker  exec -ti dataenggsmack_cassandra_1 bash
+      winpty docker  exec -ti smackstack_cassandra_1 bash

 After that dockerized Cassandra, MongoDB and single-node Hadoop cluster will launched. `docker ps` could be used for verification and getting ids of containers.
-After a short delay all UI components should be accessible via browser (except SparkUI).

 Project build directory is linked to hadoop container and available at `/target` `/dataset` folder.

 Every time fatjar is rebuilt it is visible inside the container.

 For shutting down with deletion of all the data use `docker-compose down`